SeyedShobeiri/Data-Science/README.md

-# Data-Science
+In this repo, most important ML algorithms will be explained with examples.
-ML and DS algorithms explained
+Some algorithms explained here are: